NickUfer/web/src/pages/blog/kratos-knative-demo.md

 The Knative documentation has a very
-[simplistic hello world example](https://knative.dev/docs/serving/getting-started-knative-app/), which we'll use here as a kind of probe to test the funtionality.
+[simplistic hello world example](https://knative.dev/docs/serving/getting-started-knative-app/), which we'll use here as a kind of probe to test the functionality.
 It's a very simple go-container running a webserver returning "Hello Go Sample v1!".

 `make deploy-probe`